powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/02-PublishYourProject.md

 </details>

 :::tip
 For experimental features, use --version [version] which allows selecting a specific branch of our document-model-boilerplate.
-There are --dev, --staging and --main options.
+There are --dev, and --staging options.
 Select `ph init --dev` to use the latest development version.
 Please be aware that this version can contain bugs and experimental features that aren't fully tested.
 :::

 ### 1.1.
 Specifying your project details